 After graduating Summa Cum Laude with Honors from Illinois State University, she taught special education for 4.5 years in a rural Illinois public school district.
 Upon leaving the profession full-time, she continued to substitute teach occasionally for her former school district.

 Chelsie lives in Central Illinois with her family.
 She currently serves on her local school board.

-Senior Director of Community and Government Affairs
+Executive Director for Community and Government Relations

 Bobby graduated as a University Scholar from the Catholic University of America (CUA) with a Bachelor of Arts in Politics.
 While at CUA, he worked for Yu Ying, a Chinese-English dual language immersion school, while also holding multiple internships involving electoral politics and public policy.

 After graduation, Bobby became a teaching fellow at the University of Notre Dame with the Alliance for Catholic Education (ACE), through which he taught while pursuing a Master of Education.
 Upon completing ACE, he accepted a Fulbright Scholarship to teach English in Taiwan for the 2017-2018 school year.

 Katie Taylor is a Regional Manager at Empower Illinois, where she works with schools and donors in Chicagoland and central Illinois to assist in fundraising and advocate for policies that serve their communities and their children.
 She previously held the role of Development Associate at Empower Illinois.

 Katie received her Bachelor of Arts and Sciences from Indiana University, as well as completing a semester abroad at Charles University in Prague.
 After graduation, she taught English abroad in Russia and China.
 After relocating to Chicago, Katie freelanced and volunteered as a grant writer at nonprofit organizations specializing in education and the arts.
 She received her master’s degree in International Studies with a concentration in International Development from Concordia University- Irvine.